ga4gh-rnaseq/schema/rnaget.md

 The primary method for accessing specific continuous value data.
 The reponse is the specified continuous matrix as a downloadable attachment.

-If the server will not be providing numeric signal matrix data it MUST still defne the `/continuous` endpoint and MUST respond with an `Not Implemented` error to requests sent to this endpoint.
+If the server will not be providing numeric signal matrix data it MUST still define the `/continuous` endpoint and MUST respond with an `Not Implemented` error to requests sent to this endpoint.

 ##### Default encoding
 Unless negotiated with the client and allowed by the server, the default encoding for this method is: